Versent/syslog-cloudlogs/README.md

 # syslog-cloudlogs

-This service acts as a bridge from syslog (TLS) to cloud based logging services such as AWS cloudwatch logs and is primarily designed to enable integration of apigee logging with these services.
+This service acts as a bridge from syslog to cloud based logging services such as AWS cloudwatch logs and is primarily designed to enable integration of apigee logging with these services.

 # features